kieran-ohara/blog/src/_drafts/2018-06-26-champion-things.md

 ---
 layout: post
-title:  Champion things
+title:  Deliver your passions, focus on delivering real world results
 ---

-# Staff can deliver their passions by focusing on delivering real world results.

-## Intro

 An advantage of working at a place like the BBC is that we get to work with lots of different people, from different backgrounds and with different passions.